Essien16/doctorsa/README.md

 ### Infrastructure

-Contains Prisma repository implementations, PostgreSQL transactions, HMAC signing, and mock payment infrastructure
+Implements repository contracts with raw parameterised MySQL queries.
+It also contains connection pooling, transactions, session persistence, HMAC signing, and the mock payment infrastructure

 ### Presentation